Vault Min-Max Guide

-Optimize your Great Vault strategy for hardcore progression in the early weeks of Season 3.
+Optimize your Great Vault strategy for hardcore progression in the early weeks of Midnight Season 1.

-The Great Vault is a key weekly loot opportunity in early Season 3.
+The Great Vault is a key weekly loot opportunity in the early season.
 This guide covers optimal vault strategy for hardcore and semi-hardcore players looking to optimize progression gearing.

 Target Audience: This guide is for hardcore/semi-hardcore WoW players who prioritize mathematical optimization and understand advanced loot mechanics.